The global ice cream market is evolving fast, fueled by consumer demand for indulgent experiences, better-for-you options, and exciting new formats.

 Cross-cultural mashups, savory infusions, and regionally inspired flavors are gaining traction, especially among younger generations.

-- Around half of Gen Z and Millennials in the US report trying more flavors compared to last year, and one-third of all consumers are exploring new flavors more often despite elevated food costs.
+- Around half of Gen Z and Millennials in the US report trying more flavors compared to last year, and one-third of all consumers are exploring new flavors more often despite elevated food costs6.

 Aldi Dubai Chocolate Style Mochi is a Middle Eastern-inspired pistachio chocolate mochi with chewy cocoa rice dough and crunchy kataifi pastry.

-Beyond Creaminess
+Beyond creaminess

 Texture is a major factor for product differentiation in ice cream.
 Consumers increasingly desire layered experiences that combine different textures — such as crunch, crisp, chewiness, and creaminess — within a single bite.

-Globally, “creamy” is the most common texture claim in new dessert and ice cream launches (9% of 2024 launches), followed by crunchy (7%), mousse (5%), chunky (3%), and crispy (3%).
-Notably, crunchy textures have seen strong growth, with an average annual growth rate of 13.5% from 2022 to 2024.
+- Globally, “creamy” is the most common texture claim in new dessert and ice cream launches (9% of 2024 launches), followed by crunchy (7%), mousse (5%), chunky (3%), and crispy (3%).
+Notably, crunchy textures have seen strong growth, with an average annual growth rate of 13.5% from 2022 to 20247.

 Barry Callebaut: Taste that performs